athena-framework/website/docs/getting_started/README.md

 It is designed in such a way to be non-intrusive and not require a strict organizational convention in regards to how a project is setup;
 this allows it to use a minimal amount of setup boilerplate while not preventing it for more complex projects.

-NOTE: Until https://github.com/crystal-lang/crystal/issues/12790 is resolved, you will need to manually install `pcre2` as it is not yet included with a native Crystal install.
-Check with your OS's package manager for the name of the required package.

 ## Installation

 Add the dependency to your `shard.yml`: